Home Chapter 2 Part 2 - Commentary - Qubits, Superposition, and Measurement

 marble_state = {'1': 'red', '0': 'blue'}

-# Fetch and print the outcome:
+# fetch and print the outcome:

-counts = result.get_counts(compiled_circuit)
+counts = result[0].data.c.get_counts()

 ans = str(max(counts, key=counts.get))

-print('The marble is ' + marble_state[ans] +'.') # The outcome is the one associated with the highest count.
+print('The marble is ' + marble_state[ans] + '.') # The outcome is the one associated with the highest count.

 1